 - Defensive aggression – growling, biting, barking

 - Restlessness and pacing – sometimes it looks like they are “excited”

 The best way to help your dog with anxiety is to identify the signs and triggers for their anxiety and to remove them from these situations.
 Reassure your dog and never punish them for their reactions.
 Seek advice from veterinary behaviourists and certified behaviour trainers who use positive training methods, and avoid your dog’s triggers until their anxiety has been managed.

 The critical socialisation period of a dog is when they are 4-16 weeks old.
 This is the period where a dog’s brain actively learns how to accept and interact with other members in the social group (dogs, people and other animals) and to the environment.
 For a puppy to develop into a friendly, confident and happy adult, regular handling and being exposed to novel situations in a non-threatening manner during this period is very important.

 Research has shown that puppies who are not exposed to other dogs and people during this critical period are more likely to develop fearful and aggressive behaviour, and behavioural problems later in their lives.
 Therefore it’s very important to socialise your puppy before they’re 16 weeks old.

-One of the most useful ways to calm down your anxious dog is to use Adaptil.
+One of the most useful ways to reassure or appease your anxious dog is to use Adaptil.
 Adaptil is a synthetic copy of the natural pheromone that a puppy’s mother releases during nursing.
-This pheromone is only detectable to dogs, so you and your other pets won’t notice any difference but your best friend will feel safe and secure and experience less fear and stress.
+This pheromone is only detectable to dogs, so you and your other non-dog pets won’t notice any difference but your best friend will feel safe and secure and experience less fear and stress.

-When you’re on the go, this product is available as a collar or spray, which can be applied to a bandana that your dog wears and will last for 2 hours.
+When you’re on the go, this product is available as a collar or spray.
+This spray can be applied to a bandana that your dog wears and will last for 2 hours.
 When you’re at home, set up a diffuser to create a relaxing environment for your dog.
 The collars will need to be changed every month.